dxzl/swiftmix-sharp/Readme.txt

 You may also need to add a reference to IWshRuntimeLibrary:
 This can be found under COM Objects "Scripthost Object Model"

+Important!
+If you are building the installer, you must set the target to "Release" and "x86"!

+To buils with installer, right-click the "SwiftMiX Installer" project and choose "Rebuild" The SwiftMiX.msi Windows installer will be in "SwiftMiX Installer\Release"

 Questions?
 Contact author: dxzl@live.com